See Crunch Automation basics for more information.

 The CREATE FILTER command allows you to create filters for a dataset.
 All filters created are public filters, viewable and usable by anyone who has access to the dataset.

-Most importantly, filters are not variables, so you won’t be able to view them in the Accordion on the left in the Crunch web app.
+Most importantly, filters are not variables, so you won’t be able to view them in the variable tree on the left in the Crunch web app.
 Filters are only found in the filter drop-down menus in the app.
 It is for that reason that there is no “AS” part of the command (because you’re not storing the filter as a variable).